Cincinnati Child Support Attorneys

 - Summer camps

-Should your child need any of these expenses, you and the other parent can agree on them or the court may deviate support to provide for them. .
+Should your child need any of these expenses, you and the other parent can agree on them, or the court may deviate from the support to provide for them.

-Ohio employs a specific child support formula.
+Ohio deploys and income shares method.
 It begins by combining the gross income of both parents.
 From this gross income, each parent is permitted certain deductions, including but not limited to:

 - Spousal support payments (both paid or received)